 - Individual Author Pages

-Noindex an Individual Post, Page or Other Taxonomy Item
+Noindex an Individual Post, Page, Media or Other Taxonomy Item

-The advanced tab (gear icon) inside the Yoast SEO meta box on the edit screen of the item allows you to set custom robots information like noindex, nofollow, and other advanced robots settings.
-If you do not see the gear icon you may need to enable the advanced features of the Yoast Metabox.
-You can do that by going to SEO->Dashboard->Features and selecting On.
+The advanced tab (gear icon) inside the Yoast SEO meta box on the edit screen of the item allows administrators and editors to set custom robots information like noindex, nofollow, and other advanced robots settings.

 The layout may vary as the example above is from a default post type.